+As far as portrait styling tips go, if you were hesitant to dress it up before, this is me giving your permission!
 Have you been eyeing that gorgeous dress or skirt but haven’t had a reason to wear it?
 This is your perfect reason!
 And even if you don’t want to splurge on the outfit, you can use something like Rent the Runway.
 When it comes to portraits, you really don’t have to worry about being too dressed up.
 The camera photographs women best in dresses or long skirts as dresses tend to compliment all the right areas and that hourglass shape!
 Heels also tend to elongate the legs!
 I love to recommend long and flowy dresses and heels for this reason.
 If you feel like a dress isn’t your style, then wear something that feels true to you!
 Que my fourth tip….

 4. Choose items that accentuate your features and are true to you!